 The expectation is that licensed employees must be able to account for their credentials once a survey takes place to maintain the healthcare organization’s respected accreditation.
-Because surveys are unannounced, it is imperative that each healthcare organization has effective licensure, certification, and registration processes that deliver real-time results, up to a daily evaluation or verification.
+Because surveys are unannounced, each healthcare organization must have effective licensure, certification, and registration processes that deliver real-time results, up to a daily evaluation or verification.

 HHS OIG and CMS Guidelines

 HHS Office of Inspector General has the authority to impose fines and penalties for inadequate credentials or false claims billed.
 If the individual associated with inadequate licensure or credentials is part of a bundled care service, you will reimburse Medicare/Medicaid for a percentage of wages paid, depending on your agreement with the state.
 If the individual associated with inadequate licensure or credentials is billing Medicare/Medicaid directly for a specific service this could be considered an overpayment.
 Therefore, your organization may be responsible for repaying the reimbursement received for the services performed or care given.

 Healthcare organizations should be confident that the frequency at which they are verifying licenses, certifications, and registrations is sufficient to ensure that no individual is providing services without a renewal lapse or administrative action against their license at the time of care.